-March 31, 2023
+June 30, 2023

-Principal \$ 15,000
+Principal and accreted interest \$ 15,670

-Unamortized debt discount minus (1,524)
+Unamortized debt discount minus

+(1,494)

-Loans payable, net \$ 13,476
+Loans payable, net \$ 14,176

 The term loans bear interest at a rate per annum equal to 7.00% and will mature on the earlier of (i) the fifteen (15) year anniversary of the closing date in March 2022 and (ii) the date on which the license agreement with Nhwa expires.
 Repayment of any borrowings and related interest will be made quarterly beginning June 30, 2022.
 Repayment will be in the form of (i) a 4.0% royalty payment on the Company's net sales of OLINVYK in the United States and (ii) proceeds from royalties from the Company's license agreement with Nhwa.
-In the event Nhwa obtains Chinese approval of OLINVYK by December 31, 2023, royalties from net sales of OLINVYK in the United States will be capped at \$10.0 million.
-In the event Chinese approval does not occur by December 31, 2023, the royalties from net sales in the United States will increase to 7.0% and will continue until certain combined totals from license agreement with Nhwa and royalties from net sales of OLINVYK are paid.
-Upon a change in control or in the event the Company elects to repay any outstanding borrowings prior to their contractual maturity, the Company is required to pay a control premium ranging from 125% to 150% of the outstanding principal and interest at the time of repayment and in the event the Company has not obtained approval for OLINVYK in China.
-In the event the Company obtains approval for OLINVYK in China, the premium, if triggered, would be equal to the greater of (i) principal and interest and (ii) \$10.0 million or \$20.0 million depending on the timing in which the triggering event occurs.
+As a result of Nhwa obtaining Chinese approval of OLINVYK in May 2023, royalties from net sales of OLINVYK in the United States are capped at \$10.0 million in accordance with the Loan Agreement.
+Upon a change in control or in the event the Company elects to repay any outstanding borrowings prior to their contractual maturity, the Company is required to pay a control premium equal to the greater of (i) principal and interest and (ii) \$10.0 million or \$20.0 million depending on the timing in which the triggering event occurs as further provided in the Loan Agreement.

 In April 2022, the Company placed \$2.0 million into an interest reserve account in connection with the Loan Agreement.
 Payments of interest under the Loan Agreement are made quarterly from the royalty on the Company's net sales of OLINVYK in the United States and proceeds from royalties from the Company's license agreement with Nhwa.
 On each interest payment date, if the royalty payments received do not equal the total interest due for the respective quarter, the interest payment due will be paid from the interest reserve account.
-This interest reserve account is classified as restricted cash in the Company's consolidated balance sheet at March 31, 2023.
+The interest reserve account was classified as restricted cash on the Company's balance sheet at December 31, 2022.
+During the second quarter of 2023, the Company agreed to transfer the remaining funds, approximately \$1.0 million, to R-Bridge to prepay future interest payments.
+As a result, the Company has classified the amount as prepaid interest on its consolidated balance sheet at June 30, 2023.

-Repayments of all borrowings, interest and other related payments, under the Loan Agreement are guaranteed by the Company and secured by substantially all of the assets associated with the license agreement with Nhwa, the Chinese intellectual property related to OLINVYK, and deposit accounts established to hold amounts received on account for repayment of the borrowings and related interest under the Loan Agreement.
+Repayments of all borrowings, interest and other related payments, under the Loan Agreement are secured by substantially all of the assets associated with the license agreement with Nhwa, the Chinese intellectual property related to OLINVYK, and deposit accounts established to hold amounts received on account for repayment of the borrowings and related interest under the Loan Agreement.
 The Loan Agreement contains certain customary affirmative and negative covenants and contains customary defined events of default, upon which any outstanding principal and unpaid interest shall be due on demand.
-At March 31, 2023, there were no events of default pursuant to the Loan Agreement and the Company was in compliance with all covenants.
+At June 30, 2023, there were no events of default pursuant to the Loan Agreement and the Company was in compliance with all covenants.